benchristel/sindarin/lenition.md

 ## Mutate sounds, not letters

-It is perhaps worth noting that soft mutation applies to *sounds*, not letters.
+It is perhaps worth noting that mutations apply to *sounds*, not letters.
 For example, [.s TH] is not affected by soft mutation, because it is a separate sound distinct from [.s T] + [.s H].
 However, clusters like [.s TR] *are* mutated since they actually contain a [.s T] sound.